Skip to content

 • 22% rejected as false positives; 57% as low-severity

-The team discovered approximately 30 real-world vulnerabilities since August, many of which have been fixed and published.
+The team found about 30 real-world vulnerabilities since August, many of which have been fixed and published.

-Taskflows are declarative YAML files describing sequential tasks — functionally similar to GitHub Actions workflows.
+Taskflows are declarative YAML files that describe sequential tasks — similar to GitHub Actions workflows.
 Each taskflow includes:

-• Personalities — role definitions scoping the model's security expertise
+• Personalities — role definitions that scope the model's security expertise

 • Toolboxes — MCP server instructions for code introspection and GitHub API access